online-judge-tools/verification-helper/document.md

 ### Settings for other languages

 You can use languages other than above (e.g. AWK [examples/awk/circle.test.awk](https://github.com/online-judge-tools/verification-helper/blob/master/examples/awk/circle.test.awk)).
 Please write commands to compile and execute in the config file `.verify-helper/config.toml` (e.g. [.verify-helper/config.toml](https://github.com/kmyk/online-judge-verify-helper/blob/master/.verify-helper/config.toml)).
-`compile` field and `execute` field is required, and other fields are optional.
+`compile` field and `execute` field are required, and other fields are optional.

 ``` toml
 [languages.awk]